nick-brown/ruby-interview-questions/README.md

 ### Numeric

 Q: Symbols are immutable objects.
 Name another immutable core Ruby object.
-A: `Fixnum`

-Q: What happens when a value becomes too big for `Fixnum`?
-A: It is automatically converted to a `Bignum`.

-Q: What is the superclass of `Fixnum`?
 A: `Integer`

 Q: What is the superclass of `Integer`?